covalenthq/covalent-docs/content/en/docs/network/covalent-query-token/covalent-network-staking.md

 - Staking is live on Moonbeam with bridging facilitated by Nomad.
 - **Delegating is entirely non-custodial** - CQT never actually leaves the wallet of the owner, they just symbolically become attached to the network operator.
-- Staked CQT is held in an escrow on the network.
+- Staked CQT is held in escrow on the network..
 Consequently, staked assets are inaccessible to the token holder while they are being used to secure the network.
 In order to reverse this, the delegator must unstake the principle amount of CQT they staked.

 ## Guides and Resources